perpetualKid/FreeTrainSimulator/README.md

 ## Installation Requirements

-Running on Windows 10 with recent patch status (version 1809 or higher), the only separate download needed may be [.NET Core 3.1](https://dotnet.microsoft.com/download/dotnet/3.1/runtime).
+Running on Windows 10 with recent patch status (version 1809 or higher), the only separate download needed may be [.NET 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).
 If not installed already, trying to start the program will guide through necessary downloads.

 You will need to have an DirectX 11.0 compatible graphics adapter (GPU).